Sitges: History

 After Spain lost its overseas territories as a result of the Spanish-American War in 1898, the migration flow from Sitges to Cuba continued, but most of the trade ended.
 As most of Catalan economy, Sitges found its biggest market in the rest of Spain.
 Shoe making shaped Sitges' economy during the first third of the 20th century.
 Sitges economy was mostly based on the production of wine until the late 19th century, when the first mechanized shoe factory in Spanish history was established in the town in 1874, starting a powerful shoe making sector which employed ca. 80% of local workers by the mid-20th century.
 The tourist boom of the 1960s ended the era of shoe making and made local economy essentially depending on tourism and services.

 The iconic church of St. Bartholomew and St. Thecla (17th century).

 Due to the wave of artists settling in the town in the wake of Santiago Rusiñol, who established his studio (nowadays Museu del Cau Ferrat) wealthy families from Barcelona built summer residences in Sitges, especially in the garden city known as Terramar.
 Sitges acquired an international reputation and attracted celebrities.
 American businessman, art collector, and philanthropist Charles Deering held an important art collection in Sitges between 1910 and 1921, where he built the impressive Palau Maricel (Maricel Palace).
 Intellectuals like G. K. Chesterton, who visited the town in 1926 and 1935, or the German boxer Max Schmelling, who trained for his match against Paulino Uzcudun in Terramar Hotel in 1934.

-For most of the Civil War (1936-1939), Sitges was controlled by Republican forces, with the ensuing repression against members of the Catholic Church and conservatives in general, until Franco's troops seized the town in January 1939 and repressed the elites that had ruled the town during the Second Republic and the war.
+For most of the Civil War (1936–1939), Sitges was controlled by Republican forces.
+The town was captured following the Fall of Barcelona.

 Casa Manuel Planas (1908), one of the finest examples of americano architecture in Sitges.

 The British war journalist Henry Buckley (author of The Life and Death of the Spanish Republic, 1940) lived for a few months in Sitges during the conflict, marrying a local woman.
-He would eventually retire in the mid-1960s in the town, where he purchased a house and died in 1972.
+He would eventually retire in the mid-1960s in the town, where he purchased a house and died in 197..